andrewWithAI/digital-agency/docs/strategy.md

 - Transparent process and methodology
 - Strong focus on user experience

-[IMO] The combination of modern technology stack (Next.js, Tailwind) with a professional yet approachable brand voice will effectively differentiate Thompson Digital Solutions in the market.
+[IMO] The combination of modern technology stack (Next.js, Tailwind) with a professional yet approachable brand voice will effectively differentiate Talty Tech Solutions in the market.
 The focus on clear communication and demonstrated expertise through case studies and technical blog content will build trust with potential clients.

 [IMO] The proposed timeline is conservative to ensure quality but could be accelerated if needed by parallel development tracks.